Haptic feedback in VR | Feel it in our hands

 Haptic technology, active presence and VR

-Building haptic feedback directed at our hands into VR heightens the sense of active presence—whether that’s through contactless or contact technologies.
+Building haptic feedback directed at our hands into VR heightens the sense of active presence.

 At Ultrahaptics, we create the sensation of touch in mid-air using contactless ultrasonic technology.
 We believe there’s something particularly naturalistic about touching a virtual world with our bare hands, just as we touch the real one.